NativeSync/instant-api/README.md

 # Native API

 Native API is a JSON-configured REST API written in Santra.
 It's extremely lightweight.
+The target market is people who want to generate a SIMPLE REST API straight from their database with no code required.
 Just supply a connection configuration file and you're off.

 Native API is a work in progress - star the repo and check back soon.